itscodemen/studentapi/README.md

 ### Generation of JWT Token

-A JWT token is generated at the time of User Login
+A JWT token is generated at the time of User Login.

+### Grouping of EndPoints

+Endpoints of the API are grouped in the Route using ` .Group ` function to create a new router Group.
+(Here we have created v1 as our router group for Crud Functions (`/api/v1`) and v2 for SignUp and Login(`/api/v2`))